 Satisfactory Academic Progress

 This page summarizes important deadlines and criteria for maintaining satisfactory academic progress.
-Failure to maintain satisfactory academic progress can lead to being placed on probation by The Graduate School (TGS) and ultimate exclusion (dismissal) from the program and Northwestern University.
+Failure to maintain satisfactory academic progress can lead to probation and ultimately exclusion (dismissal) from the program and Northwestern University.

-Dissertation Prospectus: Students must have completed the coursework component of the Ph.D. degree and had their prospectus (dissertation proposal) approved by their committee no later than the end of the Fall Quarter in their fourth year of study, which falls on the last date of the 13th quarter of study.
-Any student not meeting this milestone will be placed on probation.
-A student who fails to resume satisfactory academic standing after at most two quarters, which is the say the last date of the Spring Quarter in their fourth year of study (last date of the 15th quarter of study), will be excluded (dismissed) from the program and Northwestern University.
+Students must complete the coursework component of the Ph.D. degree and have their prospectus (dissertation proposal) approved by their committee no later than the end of the Fall Quarter in their fourth year of study, which falls on the last date of the 13th quarter of study.
+Any student not meeting this milestone is placed on departmental probation.
+A student who fails to resume satisfactory academic standing within two quarters, which is the last date of the Spring Quarter in their fourth year of study (last date of the 15th quarter of study), is excluded from the program and Northwestern University.